S3-working-group/s3-practical-guide/content/src/co-creation-and-evolution/proposal-forming.md

 -   who else may have a valuable contribution to make?
 -   consider expertise, outside view, and inspiration

 Between two and three tuners is usually appropriate.
 Check for any objections to the proposed tuner(s).
-Consider

 ![A simple template for proposals](img/templates/proposal-template.png)